heyzec/cvwo-assignment/Journal.md

+## 16 Jan 2022
+I realised that writing CSS can be easier if I were to work outside-in.
+There were a few instances where I wanted to make some layout changes to an existing component, but even after some time experimenting I just couldn't get it the way I wanted.
+Eventually, I decided to in a sense start from scratch, copying chunks of code back step-by-step and making minor CSS tweaks along the way until it reached the state I wanted.
+This made sense because generally, the properties of parent elements will affect the layout of their children, and less of the other way around.

+React does not make the DOM change; it compares the diffs, and modifies and replaces wherever necessary.
+Some CSS properties, such as 'animation' and 'transition', requires the element to be directly modified and not be swapped out and replaced with a new instance.
+Using components that are themselves defined inside another component will confuse React, leading to weird behaviour such as the entire element being swapped out, which then breaks CSS.
+Hence, it is best to define each component separately.

+## 9 Jan 2022
+At this point, the changes I were making to my code had effects that are so intertwined that it no longer made sense to commit to separate branches.
+Hence, I created a new 'develop' branch to work on these changes on, merging back with 'main' on every deployment.

+The UI design of my app felt very inconsistent, and I had to spend a lot of time to tweak every small part such as every input field, and every button.
+I read up about CSS frameworks such as Bootstrap and the [mui](https://mui.com/getting-started/installation/) react library, and realised that it was what I needed to make my app more visually consistent.

+I experimented with the mui library (see [test-material-ui](https://github.com/heyzec/cvwo-frontend/tree/test-material-ui)) to get a better understanding of the options it offers.
+Afterwards, I decided to create my own "framework" with material-inspired components for a more in-depth understanding of the underlying CSS.

+## 4 Jan 2022
+While researching on how to design the sign-in page, I came upon the concept of ["frictionless forms"](https://instapage.com/blog/sign-up-page).
+It is the idea of reducing the number of fields to ask the user during the sign-up process.
+I could relate to the few occasions whereby I encountered a sign-up page with many fields, and I would be feel lazy and also reluctant to give out so much information.
+The takeaway for an app developer is to remove as many unnecessary details required, and consider delaying getting non-essential info, instead allowing users to fill up in their own accord after they have created an account.

+On Devise's GitHub page, it was recommended that beginners of Rails to not use Devise. ([see here](https://github.com/heartcombo/devise#starting-with-rails)).
+So, I followed tutorials online to do basic authentication from scratch.

 ## 27 Dec 2021
 I've heard of the term _relational database_ but never actually understood what that meant.
 Today I learnt that this refers to relations between tables, such as one to many, one to one, many to many relationships, and they are represented by entity relationship diagrams.